AI Automation Β· Workflow

 Contacts appear in sequences they should have been suppressed from

-The CRM lookup in Step 3 is querying by email domain instead of full email address, or the CRM API call is failing silently.
-Verify the exact field being matched in your lookup step, then add an error-handling branch that routes contacts to manual review when the CRM call returns an error.
+The CRM lookup is querying by domain instead of full email, or the API call fails silently.
+Add an error branch routing contacts to manual review on any CRM API error.

 If